IMIMFUL-LabWHO/MiCoV/README.md

 reference/<reference>.gff3
 ```

-are used during variant calling and annotation.
+are used for variant calling and annotation.

 Individual sample variant tables are written to: